rahfianugerah/greena.bot/README.md

 #### Bot Script (Github Actions Script)

 <p align="justify">
-The Commit Wave project leverages a GitHub Actions script to automate commit operations.
+Greena leverages a GitHub Actions script to automate commit operations.
 This script is configured to run on a schedule, performing 1-2 commits daily at random times.
 By utilizing GitHub Actions, the script ensures seamless integration with GitHub’s ecosystem, automatically pushing changes to maintain an active commit graph.
 The script is designed for simplicity and reliability, making it easy to set up and manage automated commits directly within your GitHub repository.
 </p>

 ```yml